mooofin/CTFs/CTFs-main/pwn.college/linux-luminarium/Pondering Paths/writeup.md

 ------------------------------

-# Pwn College Challenge Write-up: Programs and Absolute Paths
+# Programs and Absolute Paths

 ## Objective
 The objective of this challenge is to execute a specific program located outside the current working directory by using its absolute path.